kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - [JDansp] "Only good if you took PZoo -> Project to get 2nd PZoo in Round 2"
 3. $5
     - When you do release as first project, unlock $5 first is good because you are very low on income
+    - If you plan to Assoc donate
 4. 2-size enclosure
     - Gives lots of tempo if you have good setup
     - Good for rushing `Native Farm Animals`, `Native Seabirds` and `Native Lizards`
     - Take it over $5 if you have loads of excess money or if you are building a 4-size/5-size and still have enough money to play on that 2-size
     - Better if you can Clever/Boost down Build
+    - If you plan to fill map

 - General guidelines for unlock order
     - Unlock per-break bonuses or worker first if possible